D-Land/d-land.github.io/_posts/2015-3-8-building-a-sms-app-using-rails42-and-twilio.markdown

 ```

 Now you need to setup a Twilio account if you don't already have one.
 After you register go to the numbers section of their site from the top menu bar.
-Once there click on buy a number to purchase a Twilio phone number (make sure to buy one that supports SMS).
+Once there click on buy a number to purchase a Twilio phone number (make sure that you buy one that supports SMS).

 Twilio provides you with an Account SID and Auth Token that your application is going to need to communicate with their API.
 We don't want to hard code these values in so we are going to pull them into our application from environment variables.
 We can do this by editing our config/secrets.yml file to pick up our Twilio credentials from environment variables using some basic ERB.
 We can also add a Twilio phone number here so that we can change it in our TextMessages model using environment variables.
 We can do this by adding a default (cause we want it in multiple environments) and updating the following code.